kyma-project/community/sig-and-wg/sig-core/proposals/asset-store-proposal.md

 ```

 Th lifecycle of the Bucket CR is done with the Bucket Controller:
-- Once CR is created, the bucket with the CR name is created in the storage under `namespaces-{NAMESPACE_NAME}-{CR_NAME}`.
+- Once CR is created, the bucket with the CR name is created in the storage under `ns-{NAMESPACE_NAME}-{CR_NAME}`.
 The status of the CR contains a reference URL to the created bucket.
 - Once CR is deleted, the bucket with all the content in it is removed.

 #### Bucket reference